 - information on the program of the publishing house

 The deadline for application was March 1, 2014.
 The next call will be announced in due time.

-The finalists will be selected by a jury of experts.
-Applicants will be notified of the jury decision in late spring 2014.
+The finalists are selected by a jury of experts.
+Applicants were notified of the jury decision in late spring 2014.
 The jury is not required to publicly justify its decisions.

 The Paul Celan Fellowship Program is generously supported by ERSTE Foundation.